 Monroe's decision not to support Aiken's project was certainly a blow, but Aiken must have been heartened by Chase's enthusiasm for the new machine.
 Furthermore, it was Chase who suggested that Aiken turn for help to Professor Theodore Brown at Harvard, a close associate of Thomas J. Watson, president of IBM.
 Thus Aiken made a successful contact with IBM.
 Brown recommended Aiken to IBM's senior engineer Bryce, who approved his project and recommended that his dream machine be built.
 Bryce's opinion was crucial to IBM's decision and gained the president Watson's support for the Harvard calculator project.

-Aiken prepared a formal proposal titled Proposed Automatic Calculating Machine (download).
+Aiken prepared a formal proposal titled Proposed Automatic Calculating Machine (see Aiken's proposal).
 It occupied 22 double-spaced typed pages and opens with a brief history of aids to calculation, a discussion of Babbage's engines, mentions the difference engines of Scheutz, Wiberg, and Grant, and had a brief account of Hollerith's invention of punched-card tabulating, counting, sorting, and arithmetical machinery.
 It is known that Henry Babbage, the son of Charles Babbage, assembled about six small demonstration pieces for Difference Engine Number 1 and one of them he sent to Harvard, which was known to Aiken.
 Later he wrote that on seeing the machine "he felt that Babbage was addressing him personally from the past".

 Aiken observes also that the machines manufactured by the IBM have made it possible to do daily in the accounting offices of industrial enterprises all over the world the things Babbage wished to accomplish.
 Aiken then turns to the need for more powerful calculating methods in the mathematical and physical sciences.